Recipients, Funding Structure, and Administration of Fellowships and Grants

 Research grants, by contrast, are most commonly awarded to institutions—typically, the colleges or universities employing the individual scholars.
 In some cases, though, grants are awarded to individuals.
 (There are some ACLS awards that fall under this category.)

 Funds that accompany ACLS fellowships—unlike institutional grants—generally take the form of salary replacement at the postdoctoral level and support stipends at the doctoral level.
 Unlike institutional grants, there are no budgets per se for any facilities or research costs.
-Some ACLS fellowship programs (such as the Collaborative Research Fellowships and the Frederick
+Many ACLS fellowships (such as ACLS Collaborative Research Fellowships and Frederick

-Burkhardt Residential Fellowship for Recently Tenured Scholars) that provide
+Burkhardt Residential Fellowships for Recently Tenured Scholars) provide

-supplementary funding assign these funds directly to the individual fellows.
+supplementary funding and assign these funds directly to individual fellows.

 Since fellowship support takes the form of salary replacement or support stipend, responsibilities for any applicable taxes on the award rest with the individual fellows.

-Unlike institutional grants, ACLS fellowships are not (and cannot be construed as) awards paid to the university per se.
-An ACLS fellowship represents an award to an individual scholar in the form of a salary replacement or support stipend.
+Unlike institutional grants, ACLS fellowships are not awards paid to the university per se.

 The amount and timing of the salary replacement is worked out in advance of the fellowship period with individual fellows.